flutter/website/src/docs/development/data-and-backend/json.md

 }
 ```

-With `dart:convert`, you can encode this JSON model in two ways.
+With `dart:convert`, you can serialize this JSON model in two ways.

 ### Serializing JSON inline